sancarn/Innovyze-ICM-Libraries/docs/Infoworks-ICM/README.md

-The paths for the script files may either be fully qualified paths (i.e. beginning with a drive letter or the name of a network share) in which case that path will be used, or a non-fully qualified path in which case the software will assume the file is in the folder containing the csv file or a subdirectory of it.
+The paths for the script files may either be fully qualified paths (i.e. beginning with a drive letter or the name of a network share) in which case that path will be used, or a non-fully qualified path in which case the software will assume the file is in the folder containing the CSV file or a subdirectory of it.

 Changes to this file only take effect when the application is restarted.